Back to Blog

 Hex Codes and Roles in the Palette

-• #047857 – Emerald Dark: Ideal for primary buttons, filled badges, and strong accents on light backgrounds.
+• #15803D – Rich green: Primary buttons, filled badges, and strong accents on white or mist surfaces.

 Best Uses in Branding and Visual Identity